angzaza/Tutorial_generators/README.md

 	mu+ mu- -> H vm vm~ -> Z Z* vm vm~ -> mu+ mu- mu+ mu- vm vm~

 	In order to generate this process in Madgraph, we do:

 		MG5_aMC>generate mu+ mu- > H vm vm~ , (H > Z mu+ mu- , Z > mu+ mu-)

-	Save the process in the folder "signal" MG5_aMC>output signal
+	Save the process in the folder "signal"

+		MG5_aMC>output signal

 4) Feynman diagrams
 	We can see the Feynman diagrams of the generated process in the file:

-	MG5_aMC_v2_9_2/prova1/SubProcesses/P1_ll_hvlvl_h_zll_z_ll/matrix1.ps
+	MG5_aMC_v2_9_2/signal/SubProcesses/P1_ll_hvlvl_h_zll_z_ll/matrix1.ps

 	2 diagrams have been generated

 5) generate events
-	In the folder MG5_aMC_v2_9_2/prova1/Cards several cards that define the parameters for the generation are created Open and modify the card run_card.dat
+	In the folder MG5_aMC_v2_9_2/signal/Cards several cards that define the parameters for the generation are created

+	Open and modify the card run_card.dat

-	We want to generate 1000 events with a center-of-mass energy of 1500 GeV
+	We want to generate 1000 events at a center-of-mass energy of 1500 GeV

 	In Madgraph, execute the following command:

-		MG5_aMC>launch prova1/
+		MG5_aMC>launch signal/

 	In order to activate Pythia:

 		>shower=Pythia8
 		>done